April is Oral Cancer Awareness Month!

 A message from President Louis K. Rafetto, DMD, mentions that the AAOMS is joining a number of dental organizations in support of the Oral Cancer Foundation’s 17th annual observance this April.
 This designated week will support free oral cancer screenings and encourage practitioners, patients and other interested individuals (like YOU) to promote head and neck cancer awareness through the use of public service announcements, news releases, talks at middle and high schools, walk-a-thons, and other community-based activities.

 As an Oral and Maxillofacial surgical care practice, we have the unique ability to diagnose and treat these conditions.
-Call David H. Gilbert DDS, MS, MBA to discuss the steps that you and those within your community can take to help detect early signs of oral cancer.
+Call David H. Gilbert DDS, MS, MBA, FACS to discuss the steps that you and those within your community can take to help detect early signs of oral cancer.